jrego43/Geek-Text-Bookstore/README.md

 # Geek-Text-Bookstore
-A bookstore web app built with the Spring Framework and a MySQL backend.
+A bookstore web app built with Spring Boot and MySQL backend.